 Manually deriving configuration paths for a product-line is hard because developers must analyze a myriad of tradeoffs related to the order that the features are selected.
 For example, developers may temporarily add a feature that is not in the desired ending configuration to yield a valid variant at a particular step.
-Moreover, the costs of introducing features may vary over different steps making it hard to identify exactly the right step to introduce a feature.
-For example, the cost of adding an entertainment system in an aircraft may vary from one year to the next one because of variations in display prices, fluctuations in currency value, or changes in tax rates.
+Moreover, the costs of introducing features may vary over the steps (e.g., as suppliers lower costs from one year to the next), making it hard to identify exactly the right step to introduce a feature.

 Solution overview and contributions.
 We have developed an automated method for deriving a set of configurations that meet a series of requirements over a span of configuration steps.
 We call our technique the MUlti-step Software Configuration probLEm Solver (MUSCLES).
-MUSCLES transforms multi-step feature configuration problems into Constraint Satisfaction Problems (CSPs) [17].
+MUSCLES transforms multi-step feature configuration problems into Constraint Satisfaction Problems (CSPs) [15].
 Once a CSP has been produced for the problem, MUSCLES uses a constraint solver to generate a series of configurations that meet the multi-step constraints.
-MUSCLES can return either all valid paths or a single optimized path from the initial configuration to the final one and the SPL engineer can decide which evolution path best fits the project's goals.

-This paper extends our prior work on automated multi-step configuration of software product-lines [18].
-The paper presents a new approach for handling feature model drift, which represent the problem of introducing one or more changes in a feature model's constraints that occur over time.
-As pointed out earlier, when configuration is performed in multiple steps, there are two types of changes that must be considered: 1) configuration changes and 2) feature model changes, which we term feature model drift.
+This paper extends our prior work on automated multi-step configuration of software product-lines [16].
+The paper presents a new approach for handling feature model drift, which is one or more changes in a feature model's constraints that occur over time.
+As pointed out earlier, when configuration is reasoned about over multiple steps spanning years, there are two types of changes that must be considered: 1) configuration changes and 2) feature model changes, which we term feature model drift.
 This paper adds new techniques for handling the second form of change, feature model drift, which was not addressed in our prior work.
-We present a formal mapping of feature model drift to a CSP so that multi-step configuration problems involving non-constant product-lines can be automated.
+We present a formal mapping of feature model drift to a CSP and so that multi-step configuration problems involving non-constant product-lines can be automated.
 We also show how ordering and branching constraints can be applied to models of feature model drift.